-Roadway classifications are prioritized based on how frequently that classification was found on the High Injury Network (HIN).
+Roadway classifications are prioritized in the plan based on how frequently that classification was found on the High Injury Network (HIN).
 During the 2018-2022 period, 40% (385) of fatal, serious, and minor injury crashes that occurred on the HIN were on Principal Arterial roads, and 37% (234) were on Minor Arterial roads.
 Approximately 15% occurred on Collector roads, and 8% occurred on Local roads.
-Limited access roads -- which include interstates, freeways, and expressways - were excluded from the high injury network analysis and are excluded from this prioritization.
-The order in which the road classifications are presented also follows road hierarchy principles - arterial roads typically carry the highest volume of traffic and provide access to commercial activity centers while being disconnected from dwellings.
+Limited access roads -- which include interstates (such as I-95), freeways, and expressways - were excluded from the high injury network analysis and are excluded from this prioritization.
+The order in which the road classifications are presented also follows road hierarchy principles: Arterial roads typically carry the highest volume of traffic and provide access to commercial activity centers while being disconnected from dwellings.
 Collector roads and local roads each carry lower traffic volumes, and are less connected to commercial activity, and provide more direct access to neighborhoods.

-Each road classification is presented with two example corridors from the HIN that are representative of corridors with the same classification.
+Each road classification is presented with two or more example corridors from the HIN that are representative of corridors with the same classification.
 Examples of infrastructure focused countermeasure recommendations are then provided.
 These countermeasure recommendations are not exhaustive.
-Please see section Strategy Tables for a complete list of actions that may be taken to reduce fatal, serious, and minor injuries.
+Please see the Strategy Tables section for a complete list of actions that may be taken to reduce fatal, serious, and minor injuries.